lw-lonewolf/Realm-of-Enigmas/README.md

 ./run.sh # Compiles and runs the executable
 ```

-# I want to contrinute!
+# I want to contribute!
-By the time this repository is public, This project would have already been discontinued.
-Sorry.
+This project is not accepting contributions as of now